wangby511/System-Design-Architecture-and-Infra/design-twitter.md

 100 Million tweets => 1200 QPS write

-Note: The traffic will be distributed unevenly throughout the day.
+Note: The traffic will be distributed unevenly throughout the day or in holidays.
+Peak 5000 QPS.

 ### Storage